094459/blog/content/newsletter/aws-open-source-news-and-updates-127.md

 [Check out the ApacheCon registration page](https://aws-oss.beachgeek.co.uk/221) for more details, including the sessions and keynotes.

+**The Present and The Future of Infrastructure as Code** **Paris, France**
+**Oct 11, 6 PM**

+This promises to be a great meet-up and essential attendance if you are into infrastructure as code.
+AWS Hero Anton Babenko hosts this event, sponsored by Qovery.

+Read more and register for this event by heading over to [their meet-up page](https://aws-oss.beachgeek.co.uk/220).

 **OpenSearch**
 **Every other Tuesday, 3pm GMT**